 well, in my mind, there are several:

 1. Don't assume that others' stories of “invisible health issues” or sensitivities are invalid or “all in their head.”
 I used to think so.
 Now that a number of them have come to roost in my own household, I know otherwise.

 2. Mercury is a poison.
-I recommend not putting it in your mouth as a permanent structure.
-I’m not saying this is for sure what caused the cellulitis, but I don’t want it in my body or in the body of those in my family.
+I recommend not putting mercury fillings in your mouth as a permanent structure.
+I'm not saying this is for sure what caused the cellulitis, but I don't want it in my body or in the body of those in my family.

 3. You are the parent.
-You are in charge of your child’s health.
+You are in charge of your child's health.
 I knew something was wrong with my son and though I was ridiculed by his physician, I pressed on.
 He might have died otherwise.
-Guess who isn’t our physician any longer?
-I send the resulting medical results to him and didn’t even get a reply.
+Guess who isn't our physician any longer?
+I sent the resulting medical results to him and didn't even get a reply.
+Not good.